 There are two ways to delete temporary tables in SQL Server: Automatic Deletion and Manual Deletion.

 A temporary table is automatically deleted when the connection that created the table is closed.
-Alternatively, when you close the query window that created the temporary table, without saving the changes the table will be closed.
-If a connection is executing some queries on the global table then those queries have to be completed first before the global table is deleted.
+Alternatively, when you close the query window that created the temporary table.
+Without saving changes, the table will be closed.
+If a connection is executing some queries on the global table, those queries must be completed before the global table deletion.

 Manual Table Deletion

 You can manually delete a table without closing a connection.
 For that, use the DROP TABLE statement.
 However, remember that the statement has to be executed by the connection that actually created the table.

 This is similar to deleting a normal table.

 Earlier we learned that a temporary table can only be accessed locally inside the connection that created it.
 There is one exception to that rule.
 When you are creating stored procedures, you can access temporary tables in other connections as well.